Jill Reichstein OAM, Chair

 Lucy works in public defense in the United States.
 In Australia, she has previously worked at Arnold Bloch Leibler, the Royal Commission into Family Violence, and the Federation of Community Legal Centres.
 Lucy has also spent five years working in death penalty defense in Louisiana.
 Lucy has a BA in history and an LLB (Hons) from the University of Melbourne.
 She also has an LLM from the New York University School of Law, where she was a Lionel Murphy Postgraduate Scholar.
 Lucy has been a Trustee since 2002.

-Tom is studying his Masters of Architecture at the University of Sydney.
-He has a degree in Landscape Architecture from the University of Melbourne.
+Tom is a Melbourne-based architect.
+He has a Masters of Architecture from the University of Sydney and a degree in Landscape Architecture from the University of Melbourne.
 Tom has been a trustee since 2006.

 Karen is the founder and CEO of Pro Bono Australia, a hub providing media, jobs and resources for the common good.
 Pro Bono Australia was founded as a social purpose business venture and is one of Australia’s first registered B Corporations.
 Karen was CEO of the Mahlab Group (1989- 2012), a Director of the Australian Communities Foundation (2002-2012) and a Board Member of Jewish Aid Australia (2008-2012).
 In 2012 she was named as one of Australia’s 100 Women of Influence in the inaugural Australian Financial Review/Westpac Awards.
 Karen has been a Trustee of the Reichstein Foundation since early 2015.